FAQ’s

 Letter 3172 – Notice of Federal Tax Lien Filing and Your Rights to a Hearing under IRC 6320

 This letter notifies you the IRS filed a notice of tax lien for unpaid taxes.
 If you disagree you can request appeals consideration within 30 days from the date of the letter.
 The letter and publications explain how to request a hearing from the Independent Office of Appeals.
-You should file a Form 12153, Request for A Collection Due Process Hearing and send it to the address shown on your lien notice within 30 days from the date of the letter to appeal the action with the Independent Office of Appeals.
+You should file a Form 12153, Request for A Collection Due Process Hearing, and send it to the address shown on your lien notice within 30 days from the date of the letter to appeal the action with the Independent Office of Appeals.